Initial Release

 .

-As soon as Jaeger find out a trace on OpenTelemetry Collector it will be available for consultancy from the web interface:
+As soon as Jaeger receives a trace on OpenTelemetry Collector it will be available for consultancy from the web interface:

 .

-By default, a Service is created with the name irisotel when a trace from IRIS is found in OpenTelemetry Collector.
+By default, a Service is created with the name irisotel when a trace from IRIS is received by OpenTelemetry Collector.